After you've created your draft, it's time to send your email campaign to your subscribers. This guide has tips to help set you up for success.

 - Connect the campaign to one or more mailing lists to choose who it will send to.

 - Connect a sender profile to choose the email and name that will display in the From area of your campaign.
+Users won't see the other recipients on the mailing list.

 - Add a valid physical postal address to the footer.
 If this is your first campaign, the address from your site's Business Information Settings displays by default, or you can add an address manually.
 If you aren't sure which address to use, visit our tips.